filakhtov/gentoo-use-docs/sys-apps/kbd.md

 It is safe to disable the flag.

+### selinux
+Pull in the [sec-policy/selinux-loadkeys](../sec-policy/selinux-loadkeys.md) package as a dependency that contains policies required for the `loadkeys` command to work under the SELinux-enabled kernel.

+This flag should only ever be enabled system-wide as part of the SELinux-enabled profile.

 ### test
 Pass the `--enable-tests` option to the configure script.
 Execute a `make check` command once the main build is completed.
 Execute a test suite provided with a source code.
 This will extend a build time.